new architectural project ...history in the details

 A new architectural installation is in progress, celebrating Denver's historic 1904 Evans School House and its Gothic Revival design.
 Vacant since the 1970s, the school is now being reimagined as a hub for dining, retail, and creative spaces alongside a modern residential tower.

-Inspired by the building’s intricate brick and terra cotta details, the artwork captures its rich textures and craftsmanship.
-The pieces feature a refined palette of warm honey ambers, silver, black, and a touch of Denver’s blue sky.
-The installation includes two striking 4’ x 4’ panels and a complementary 2.5’ x 4’ piece, seamlessly connecting past and present within the new development.
+A refined palette of warm honey ambers, silver, black, and a touch of Denver’s blue sky. was selected The installation includes two striking 4’ x 4’ panels and a complementary 2.5’ x 4’ piece, seamlessly connecting past and present within the new development.

 The pieces were expedited for a fast ship by date with a 3 week turn around time.
 I’m looking forward to final pix of these installed.